-- In abnormal hair loss, you may notice your hair suddenly shed in a large amount, or shed a lot after combing or brushing, or that it is broken or unable to grow longer.
+- In abnormal hair loss, you may notice your hair suddenly sheds in a large amount, or sheds a lot after combing or brushing, or that it is broken or unable to grow longer.

 - See your doctor if you experience sudden hair loss at the same time as having fever, pain, weight loss, poor appetite, breathing problems, gut problems or skin problems.

 - Treatment depends on the cause of your hair loss.
 Removal of the cause usually stops your hair loss.
-Talk to your doctor to find out the best treatment for you.
+Your doctor will advise the most suitable treatment for you.

-- Hair loss that is caused by a temporary cause can’t be prevented, but there are things you can do to help protect and keep your hair healthy.
+- Temporary hair loss can’t be prevented, but there are things you can do to help protect and keep your hair healthy.

 What are the causes of abnormal hair loss?